impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

 }
 ```

-We explicitly avoid passing the `--no-rehash` argument, which means that we don't set the value of the `no_rehash` variable [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L28){:target="_blank" rel="noopener"}.
-Because of that, [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L104){:target="_blank" rel="noopener"} prints the string `command rbenv rehash 2>/dev/null` to STDOUT.
+We explicitly avoid passing the `--no-rehash` argument, which means that we don't set the value of the `no_rehash` variable [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L28){:target="_blank" rel="noopener" }.
+Because of that, [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L104){:target="_blank" rel="noopener" } prints the string `command rbenv rehash 2>/dev/null` to STDOUT.

-When we start analyzing the command file, we'll see that these commands which are printed to STDOUT are actually captured by [command substitution](https://web.archive.org/web/20221010044921/https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html){:target="_blank" rel="noopener"}, and executed by Bash.
+When we start analyzing the command file, we'll see that these commands which are printed to STDOUT are actually captured by [command substitution](https://web.archive.org/web/20221010044921/https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html){:target="_blank" rel="noopener" }, and executed by Bash.
 So when we see an assertion that expects a certain string of code to be printed, that's what's happening.

 This particular line of code, `command rbenv rehash 2>/dev/null`, means that we're trying to "rehash" (or regenerate) our shim files.
 As we discussed in our read-through of the `rbenv` file, the use of the `command` command means that we bypass our `rbenv` shell function, and instead directly call our `rbenv` script.